Attending a meetup can be a little overwhelming, especially if you are new to it or have made the brave decision to go alone.

 Move along!

-Some singles events may have a bell system which means that you will have a set amount of time to talk to someone.
-When the bell rings, you are expected to move along.
+Not very many social events do this, but we do.
+We have a bell system which means that you will have a set amount of time (usually around 30 minutes) to engage in conversation.
+When the bell rings, you are encouraged to move along and chat to others.

-Sometimes, you may find yourself having the best conversation and feel reluctant to leave but as far as dating etiquette is concerned, it’s the way it is at these events so my suggestion would be to indicate you would like to catch up again later and make your way back at an appropriate time.
+Sometimes, you may find yourself having the best conversation and feel reluctant to leave but as far as our member etiquette is concerned, it’s the way it is, so my suggestion would be to indicate you would like to catch up again later, and make your way back at an appropriate time.

 Have a good conversation starter at the ready

 Bin the old classics!
 You don’t have to go in with ‘what’s your name?’ or ‘where are you from?’.
-This is the ideal opportunity for you to stand out so come up with some opening questions beforehand and show that you are someone to be taken notice of.
+This is the ideal opportunity for you to stand out, so come up with some opening questions beforehand and show that you are interested and interesting.

 Think outside the box.
 Open questions tend to be a conversation starter, whilst closed questions will give you one word answers and nowhere to go.